 Serbia surprised me.
-I expected the history, architecture and the pretty rural towns and villages.
+I expected the history, architecture, and pretty rural towns and villages.
 I was not expecting the incredible modern chic party and music scene that thrives on the streets of Belgrade.

-The capital is Belgrade is ideal for a city break and I believe compares well against cities like Ljubljana, Split and Bratislava for things to do and places to see.
+The capital Belgrade is ideal for a city break and I believe compares well to cities like Ljubljana, Split, and Bratislava for things to do and places to see.

 For winter sports enthusiasts there is the resort of Kopaonik which I visited some years ago.
 The resort provided a warm welcome and some difficult yet exciting and adventurous skiing.

 The towns of Novi Sad, Nis, and Subotica attract visitors for their history and architecture.

 GMT +1 Hour

 2 hr 40 from London

 Memories Of Serbia